DocuThinker-AI-App

 GET /document-count/{userId} Retrieve the number of documents associated with the given userId.

-GET /user-email/{userId} Retrieve the email of a user associated with userId.
+GET /users/{userId} Retrieve the email of a user associated with userId.

 POST /update-document-title Update the title of a document in Firestore.